-To assure that all six of the criteria are met, it is necessary that product design and process design work closely together and in harmony.
+To assure that all six of the criteria are met, product design and process design must work closely together and in harmony.

-The product designer can obtain much helpful information as to the specification of optimum geometry, tolerances, and finish from the process designer.
+The product designer can obtain much helpful information about the specification of optimum geometry, tolerances, and finish from the process designer.

-Likewise the process designer can receive a great deal of assistance from the product designer as to locating points, material characteristics, and product use.
+Likewise, the process designer can receive a great deal of assistance from the product designer to locate points, material characteristics, and product use.

-Without the combined knowledge of these two sources, it is difficult, if not impossible, to engineer a new design for production.
+Without the combined knowledge of these two sources, it is difficult, if not impossible, to engineer a new product design.

 As a new product is conceived or an old product is improved, the major objective is to provide a commodity that will meet some need or render some service in a manner superior to that of a former product.